NathanKr/setup-do-droplet-for-next.js-app/README.md

 </ol>

 <h3>Setup domain in namecheap</h3>
-Here we will tell namecheap about digital ocean from the dashboard choose the domain post2youtube.xyz and click Manage scroll down and for Nameservers choose "custom DNS' and enter what was written in digitl ocean : ns1.digitalocean.com. ns2.digitalocean.com. ns3.digitalocean.com. as follows
+Here we will tell the domain provider - namecheap about digital ocean. from the dashboard choose the domain post2youtube.xyz and click Manage. scroll down and for NAMESERVERS choose "custom DNS' and enter what was written in digitl ocean (prev image): ns1.digitalocean.com. ns2.digitalocean.com. ns3.digitalocean.com. as follows

 <img  src='./figs/nameservers-on-namechaep.png'/>